 To create an exciting buzz around STEM learning we’ve found visiting schools for a whole day really achieves this!
 We also visit for a series of days at larger schools to deliver workshops to as many children as possible.
 We always tailor a programme of workshops around each individual school, just tell us what you’re looking for and we’ll build an exciting timetable to suit your needs.

-With 60 tried and tested science workshops available, we have the Primary Science Curriculum covered.
+With over 40 tried and tested science workshops available, we have the Primary Science Curriculum covered.

-Our workshops support curriculum topics humans including animals, space, forces, natural selection, materials and their properties, working scientifically, CSI and more.
+Our workshops support curriculum topics humans including animals, space, forces, materials and their properties, working scientifically, light, electricity and much more.

 Our quick and easy search engine has been designed to make it simple for you to find workshops by topic and year group.